Linda-Editor/VBA-content/VBA/Excel-VBA/articles/excel-improving-calcuation-performance.md

 ![Count unique data example](images/ocd_xl2010_ta_improvingcalculationperf_fig07.jpg)

-If you have a list of 11,000 rows of data in column A, which frequently changes, and you need a formula that dynamically calculates the number of unique items in the list, ignoring blanks, here are several possible solutions.
+If you have a list of 11,000 rows of data in column A, which frequently changes, and you need a formula that dynamically calculates the number of unique items in the list, ignoring blanks, following are several possible solutions.

 #### Array formulas

-You can do it with the following array formula (use CTRL+SHIFT+ENTER).
+You can do it with the following array formula (use Ctrl+Shift+Enter).

 ```
 {=SUM(IF(LEN(A2:A11000)>0,1/COUNTIF(A2:A11000,A2:A11000)))}